janko/rodauth-rails/README.md

 end
 ```

-### Password attribute
+The password attribute can be used to set or clear the password hash.
+It

-Regardless of whether you're storing the password hash in a column in the
-accounts table, or in a separate table, the `#password` attribute can be used
+handles both storing the password hash in a column on the accounts table, or in
-to set or clear the password hash.
+a separate table.

 ```rb
 account = Account.create!(email: "user@example.com", password: "secret")